LottieHQ/laravel-react-assessment/README.md

   - ContextProvider would be a native solution
   - Redux would have allowed me to write much more maintable and readable React code
   - Most importantly remove all the prop drilling I have in this current app
+- I would have used [Cypress](https://www.cypress.io/) to write end to end tests to bring confidence into the front end when changes are made, as well as further re-enforce the confidence with the existing back end tests.
+  - Further to this I would use Cypress to unit test components.
 - I would have used [styled-components](https://styled-components.com/) instead of using CSS files
 - I would have been more mindful of responsiveness
 - I would have been more mindful of accessibility and make the site more suitable for screen readers